• Skip to primary navigation

 • A paste of Cream of Tartar and water will even clean stubborn soot from your fireplace with a brush.

-• One teaspoon of Cream of Tartar per quart of water makes a great presoak for your whites.
+• One tsp of Cream of Tartar per quart of water makes a great presoak for your whites.

 • Clean your coffee pot with 2 to 3 teaspoons of Cream of Tartar plus water to fill.
 Allow to heat up, scrub with a soft cloth, and rinse.